Wireless Sensors: Technologies and Global Markets

 - Analyses of global market trends, with data from 2013, estimates for 2014, and projections of compound annual growth rates (CAGRs) through 2019.

 - Information on parameters that can be measured by wireless sensor devices including temperature, pressure level, flow, chemical composition, biological characteristics, motion and position, surveillance and image, and humidity.

 - Analyses of end vertical applications including industrial installations, ecology and agriculture, logistics and transport, defense and surveillance, medicine residential automation, and energy management.

 - Detailed coverage of technologies involved in the field including Bluetooth, radio frequency (RF) identification (RFID), Wi-Fi + IPv6 over low-power, wireless PANs (6LoWPAN), ZigBee + RF for consumer electronics (RF4CE), domain-specific as well as proprietary technologies.

-This report presents the forecast for wireless sensor devices for 2016 through 2021 based on estimated volume and manufacturers’ total revenues.
-These forecasts are further broken down by the various parameters that can be measured by the sensors, end applications and region.
+This report presents the forecast for wireless sensor devices for 2014 through 2019 on a volume and value basis.
+These forecasts are further broken down by the various parameters that can be measured by the sensors, by end applications and by region.